piotrmurach/tty-prompt/README.md

 # ‣ ⬢ bourbon
 ```

 Like `select`, for ordered choices set `enum` to any delimiter String.
-In that way, you can use arrows keys and and numbers (0-9) to select the item.
+In that way, you can use arrows keys and numbers (0-9) to select the item.

 ```ruby
 prompt.multi_select("Select drinks?") do |menu|